A construction site is a notoriously dangerous environment that carries a significant risk of injury to construction workers.

 - Cuts and Lacerations – Construction site workers frequently sustain cuts and lacerations to their skin from poorly maintained or defective tools and unsecured machine equipment.
 These types of injuries can lead to infection if not properly treated.

 - Broken Bones and Fractures – Due to the heavy machinery required in construction site work, some of the most common construction injuries include broken, fractured, or even crushed bones.
-These can occur from bulldozers, cranes, and other heavy equipment that is not properly secured.
+These can occur from bulldozers, cranes, and other heavy equipment that is not adequately secured.

-Consult with our top-ranked law firm for more information about your specific injury.
+Please consult with our top-ranked law firm for more information about your specific injury.

 What Causes Construction Site Injuries?